Free Online Design Thinking (Human-Centered) Facilitator Tool

 How to Use This Tool

-- Follow the Steps: Fill in the details for each of the five Design Thinking phases for your own project.
+• Follow the Steps: Fill in the details for each of the five Design Thinking phases for your own project.
+Each phase now includes comprehensive fields to guide your thinking.

-- Generate Report: Click "Generate Design Thinking Report" to create a summary of your entire process.
+• Generate Report: Click "Generate Design Thinking Report" to create a comprehensive summary of your entire process.

-- Export: Once the report is generated, you can export it to an Excel file for your records or sharing with your team.
+• Export: Once the report is generated, you can export it to Excel, PDF, or copy to clipboard for your records or sharing with your team.